Our Definitive Guide to Contact Center Services

 Let’s look at the essential features of a contact center.

-• Accessible omnichannel solutions: Hiver’s 2021 report shows that multichannel support has become the norm.
+• Accessible omnichannel solutions: Hiver’s report shows multichannel support has become the norm.
 About 60% of teams provide more than two channels for customer support.
 The omnichannel solution is the best feature of a contact center.

 • Seamless data recording: Contact center technologies don’t only provide multiple channels.
 Through automation, they also allow accurate and efficient data recording.
 They enable call recording and keep records of emails, live chat, and text messages.